 In the main T-shaped hall, there are around thirteen smooth granite pillars weighing between 10 and 18 tons.
 This would’ve only been the first floor of a two-story temple.

 Yet again, these massive blocks, entirely void of carvings or inscriptions, are unlike anything you’ll encounter in Egypt.
 One exception would be the Osireion at Abydos.
-Though often attributed to the New Kingdom ruler Seti I, many believe it dates to around the same time as this Valley Temple.
+Though often attributed to the New Kingdom ruler Seti I or his son, many believe it was built around the same time as this Valley Temple.

 As you walk around, notice the irregularity of the granite blocks.
 Despite their varying size and shape, they somehow manage to fit perfectly in place.
 Strangely, one of the large blocks happens to be black diorite – but why?